Books and Essays

 Eduardo Sasso, A Climate of Desire (Wipf &Stock, 2018) — An unconventional blend of the provocative ecological wisdom of the biblical writers with contemporary insights from sustainability experts and practitioners.

 Chris Wright, The Goodness, the Glory and the Goal of Creation (Langham Partnership) — A biblical reflection on three great truths about creation, as the foundation and motivation for our earthkeeping.
+This paper was kindly supplied by Dr. Wright after one of our members heard it delivered at a conference sponsored by Regent College and A Rocha Canada.
+If you cite this paper, please note its author and the sponsors of the related conference.

 Alastair MacIntosh, Hell and High Water: Climate Change, Hope and the Human Condition (Birlin, 2008) — MacIntosh reveals the psychological history of modern consumerism, calling us to get more real in facing up to despair and death as pathways to discover the spiritual meaning of these our troubled times.